Celebrated Dancers Work With Dance Students

 SHAPING YOUNG MINDSIsabella’s Talk

-As part of our Day for Dance Education, Ballet Sun Valley 2018 Artistic Director Isabella Boylston will give a talk about her journey from her hometown of Sun Valley to reaching the top of her industry as Principal Dancer with American Ballet Theatre.
-Come hear Isabella speak on how her youth in Idaho shaped her journey, how she got to where she is, and plenty of anecdotes from traveling the world performing on some of the most prestigious stages around the globe.
-Details to follow.
+As part of our Day for Dance Education, Ballet Sun Valley 2018 Artistic Director Isabella Boylston will gave a talk about her journey from her hometown of Sun Valley to reaching the top of her industry as Principal Dancer with American Ballet Theatre.
+Isabella spoke on how her youth in Idaho shaped her journey, how she got to where she is, and plenty of anecdotes from traveling the world performing on some of the most prestigious stages around the globe.